briangonzalez/rgbaster.js/README.md

 About
 -----
 RGBaster was created to modularize a feature of another plugin I built called [adaptive backgrounds](http://briangonzalez.github.io/jquery.adaptive-backgrounds.js/).
-Check it out!
+Check it out.

 License
 -------